brightbox/brightbox-platforms/flynn/README.md

 from the list obtained by running `brightbox types`.
 The default is a `4gb.ssd` machine.
 * `cluster size` - The number of servers you want in the cluster.
-Defaults to 3 which is also the minimum size.
+Defaults to 3 which is the minium size for a multi-server cluster.
+You can specify 1 to get a single server cluster.
 * `cluster number` - The identifier for this Flynn Cluster.
 All brightbox objects associated with the cluster are named with this identifier.
 The default is '1'.
 * `image id` - The image id of the Flynn image built previously with